Vervi7/Vervi-Ostranaut-Mod/README.md

 A simple plastic bag that only accept trash.
 Very cheap, perfect for jettisoning large amount of trash in one go.

 ## Derelict Spread
-Create 6 new ring of derelict in a 10k kilometer radius around OKLG Max derelict: Modded 280, Vanilla 60
+Create 6 new ring of derelict in a 10k kilometer radius around OKLG.
+Max derelict: Modded 280, Vanilla 60
 - ring 1: 100 to 200 km 15 ship
 - ring 2: 400 to 600 km 20 ship